 Lectures PDFs of slides are best viewed in Adobe Acrobat, rather than in your browser.

-Supplementary material: R code and data for exploratory data analysis using histograms and boxplots.
-R code and data for a simple bivariate linear regression.
-R code and data for a multiple regression example.
+This lab comes with three example scripts.
+First, there is an R code and data for exploratory data analysis using histograms and boxplots.
+Next, there is an R code and data for a simple bivariate linear regression.
+Finally, there is an R code and data for a multiple regression example.
 Interested students can find detailed instructions for downloading, installing, and learning my recommended software for quantitative social science here.
 Focus on steps 1.1 and 1.3 for now, and then, optionally, step 1.2.